- Quadrant First Pty Ltd (ABN 78 102 167 877)

 - any fund to which your benefit is to be transferred or rolled over, including the administrator of that fund

-- government agencies (including the ATO, Australian Prudential Regulation Authority, Australian Transaction Reports and Analysis Centre, Australian Securities and Investment Commission, Australian Financial Complaints Authority, the Courts and any other bodies or persons where it’s required by law.
+- government agencies (including the ATO, Australian Prudential Regulation Authority, Australian Transaction Reports and Analysis Centre, Australian Securities and Investment Commission, Australian Financial Complaints Authority, the Courts and any other bodies or persons where required by law.

 These organisations may transfer your personal information to organisations located outside Australia (overseas recipients).
 We won’t disclose personal information to an entity that’s located outside Australia, nor allow such an entity to hold personal information, unless one of the following applies: